HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_ZifengLuo.md

 This is a blog as part of the mid-term evaluation of GSoC 2022 project: ROOT - Automatic conversion of data stored in TTree form to RNTuple.

 ## Overview of the project
 For the past 25 years, high-energy physics (HEP) data have been stored with columnar structures in TTree, the ROOT’s legacy columnar storage that has been used to store more than 1 exabyte of HEP data.
-As the main data structure of ROOT v7, RNTuple classes provide ROOT’s new, experimental, hight speed I/O subsystem for HEP data.
-Given that RNTuple is a complete backwards-incompatible redesign, the development of an automatic conversion tool that permits the migration of existing TTree data into RNTuple is a must.
+As the main data structure of ROOT v7, RNTuple classes provide ROOT’s new, experimental, high-speed I/O subsystem for HEP data.
+Given that RNTuple is a complete backward-incompatible redesign, the development of an automatic conversion tool that permits the migration of existing TTree data into RNTuple is a must.
 In this regard, both the schema (i.e., fields and their types) and the data will have to be migrated.

 ## Progress
-I started working on this project from June 11, 2022, right after the community-bonding period.
-The first two weeks were hands-on period.
-I began with the [existing code](https://github.com/jblomer/iotools) that are capable to convert TTree containing simple data types to RNTuple.
-After being familiar with RNTuple APIs, I created the project GitHub [repo](https://github.com/luozf14/TTreeToRNTuple) and started commiting my own code.
-The length of the project is decided to be 14 weeks, ending in the beginning of Oct.
+I started working on this project on June 11, 2022, right after the community-bonding period.
+The first two weeks were a hands-on period.
+I began with the [existing code](https://github.com/jblomer/iotools/blob/master/gen_physlite.cxx) that is capable to convert TTree containing simple data types to RNTuple.
+After being familiar with RNTuple APIs, I created the project GitHub [repo](https://github.com/luozf14/TTreeToRNTuple) and started committing my own code.
+The length of the project is decided to be 14 weeks, ending at the beginning of Oct.

 Based on the data types supported by TTree, the project is divided into 5 parts with increasing difficulties, from simple C++ variables to nested collections.
-The status are summarized in the table below.
+The status is summarized in the table below.

 <table>
    <tr>